Kanchenjunga Circuit Trek

 The route then takes us along the flat areas of the Kanchenjunga conservation area, checkpost our permits are checked, and our trek starts with Kanchenjunga South Base Camp first.
 On the path, we view many wildlife and wildflowers, like rhododendrons, orchids, etc.

 Today, we start trekking by exploring landscapes through the routes and trekking alongside the pathway of Kabeli Khola.
 We will take a drive to Kanyam, a beautiful area surrounded by tea gardens.
-Along the journey, we can see tea cultivation and cardamon.
+Along the journey, we can see tea cultivation and cardamom.
 Take the sweet memories of the trip at the high altitudes and return to the lowlands.
 We arrive at the Kanyam popular tea gardens and catch the local vehicles driving up to 8 to 9 hrs.
 We will arrive in Ilam and stay there that night.

-Take the breakfast and explore the green tea cultivation area.
+Take breakfast and explore the green tea cultivation area.
 Then, the trail 2 to 3-hour drive past the scenic farmlands of the region to arrive at the destination Bhadrapur.
 We will have a 45-minute flight from Bhadrapur to Kathmandu in the late afternoon.
 Upon arrival, we will take you to the hotel and invite you to a farewell dinner with our company members in the evening.

-NOTE: All information in this itinerary is accurate to the best of our knowledge, considering the current situation of the itinerary.
+Note: All information in this itinerary is accurate to the best of our knowledge, considering the current situation of the itinerary.
 But please note that the changes might occur at any time despite our best efforts to improve our program or due to logistical reasons such as traffic jams, flight schedules, weather conditions, governmental policies, or any external reasons.

 B – Breakfast, L – Lunch, D – Dinner